saurtron/Beyond-All-Reason/doc/pingwheel/README.md

 * Setting for sounds?
 * Proper implementation of augmented mapmarks.
 * Make center ping full size (ie, no internal dead zone) when on click mode?

+### Needed Icons

+The following I think are definitely needed:

+* Review icons for main actions.
+* defend: maybe a shield icon?.
+* alert: something like original iceXuick mockup can be used.
+* retreat: don't have any icon that looks like retreat, an arrow going up and turning back could be used.
+* paid: it's such common message in BAR games it'd be great to have an icon.
+* air: air support is commonly needed so an air icon would be great.

+All in all, I think the more icons available for use, the merrier.

+For the two level wheel, icons of suboptions can be variations of the main icon for the category, so they're easier to recognize and we don't need to make 200 icons.

 ### Known bugs